San Francisco Health Care Security Ordinance

 The minimum health care expenditure depends on the size of the employer and is calculated by multiplying the “hours paid” to the covered employee by the applicable health care expenditure rate.
-“Hours paid” include hours for which an employee is paid for work, as well as hours not worked but entitled to pay (e.g., paid vacation, paid time off, and sick leave).
+“Hours paid” include hours for which an employee is paid for work, as well as hours not worked but entitled to pay (e.g., paid vacation, paid time off, and sick leave), but not exceeding 172 hours in a month.
 “Hours paid” does not include time worked outside of San Francisco.

 The published health care expenditure rates (per employee per hours paid) are:

-For example, if you are a larger employer, you must spend at least $5,886.40 per year for a full-time employee working in San Francisco in 2018 (40 hours/week x 52 weeks x $2.83 per hour).
+For example, if you are a larger employer in 2021, you must spend at least $546.96 per month for a full-time employee working in San Francisco ($3.18 per hour x 172 hours maximum/month).
 Employers can make the minimum health care expenditure either through contributions towards medical/dental/vision insurance premiums, cash reimbursements for health care expenses, or contributions towards medical reimbursement accounts set up by either the employer or the city.
 However, a 2014 amendment requires that expenditures made on or after January 1, 2017 will only satisfy the requirement if they are irrevocable.
 The three-year phase-in of the amendment required 60% irrevocable expenditures in 2015, 80% in 2016, and 100% in 2017 forward.

 “Official Notice” Requirement